NRDuya/BuddyBudget/README.md

 # BudGet
-Budget App made with React and Express
+Budgeting App made with React and Express